Generative Adversarial Networks via a Composite Annealing of Noise and Diffusion: Related works

-Our method is closely related to the noise injection and the smoothing to data.
-On one hand, the noise injection to data flattens the probability distribution of data.
+Our method is closely related to the noise injection and the data smoothing.
+On one hand, the noise injection flattens the probability distribution of data.
 Thus imposing noise to the real data~\cite{sonderby2016amortised,arjovsky2017towards} or both the real and fake data~\cite{jenni2019noiseGAN} enlarges the overlap of the two distributions.
 However, adding high-dimensional noise introduces significant variance in the parameter estimation, slowing down the training and requiring multiple samples for counteraction~\cite{Kevin2017regularization,Zhang19progressive_aug}.
 On the other hand, the scale-space decreases the dimensionality of data by removing high-frequency information and makes data easy to learn by algorithms~\cite{witkin1987scale,lindeberg2013scale}.
 However, the conventional scale-space has a critical side-effect in GAN optimization.
-In contrast, we consider the general framework of the data-driven regularization and present a data representation that mitigates the side effects of the noise injection and the data smoothing.
+Different from these baselines, we present a data representation that mitigates the side effects of the noise injection and the data smoothing.

-The multi-resolution training of GAN is a recent topic studied in, e.g., Progressive-GAN~\cite{karras2017progressive}, Style-GAN~\cite{karras2019style}, and MSG-GAN~\cite{Karnewar20MSGGAN}, for generating high-resolution images.
-It trains a shallow network first using low-resolution images, and gradually increases both the number of layers in the model and the resolution of example images.
-The drawback of the multi-resolution training is that it strongly restricts the architecture.
-In contrast, we consider an implicit regularization independent to the model networks.
+Our algorithm also relates to Ambient-GAN~\cite{bora2018ambientgan} that considers a problem in which incomplete real data containing a Gaussian blurring with additive noise are given.
+However, Ambient-GAN aims to approximate the original distribution from the incomplete measurements using a conditional network, and created fake images are degenerated by the noise and smoothing.
+In contrast, we propose a continuous data representation to train GANs, achieving a better quality of fake data than the baseline method using the complete examples.